gbmitchell/math4610/HW5/problem_4.md

     1.000e+00
     1.000e+00

 The output shows the matrix A augmented with vector b.
-Jacobi iteration completed after 7 iterations and produced the expected solution vector x containing all ones.
+Gauss-Seidel completed after 7 iterations and produced the expected solution vector x containing all ones.

 **Implementation/Code:** The following is the code for gaussSeidel()